Los Angeles MSO and DSO Attorneys

 Leiva Law Firm Is Here For You

-Without a doubt, one of the fastest growing areas of the dental industry is the Dental Service Organization (DSO) market.
-This trend comes with no sign of slowing down.
-For this reason, it is crucial that anyone interested in the formation or operations of a DSO or MSO seek legal guidance as soon as possible.
-It is imperative that you are fully aware and understand the rights and responsibilities afforded to you as a business professional.
-Reaching out to a law firm that is knowledgeable of the divergent ways that dental boards view DSO’s will ensure you are in the best position possible moving forward.
+Without question, the Dental Service Organization market is one of the fastest-growing areas of the dental industry.
+This means it is critical that anybody who is interested in creating or operating a DSO or MSO seek legal advice as quickly as possible.
+It is important that you are aware of and fully understand the rights and responsibilities you are afforded as a business professional entering into the dental industry this way.
+Contacting a reputable law firm that is aware of the multiple ways in which dental boards view DSOs will give you a much-needed advantage as you make your dream a reality.

-The MSO and DSO attorneys at Leiva Law Firm have decades of experience helping clients throughout California when it comes to the creation and management of DSO’s and MSO’s.
-Our law firm has helped numerous DSO’s who provide services to dentists across the country while staying well within the bounds of state laws that control the operations and the practice of dentistry.
+The Los Angeles DSO and MSO attorneys at Leiva Law Firm have spent decades helping clients in the state of California prevail when it comes to the implementation and management of a DSO or MSO.
+Our legal team has helped multiple DSOs who offer services to dental professionals across the United States while remaining compliant with all state laws that govern the practice and operations of the dental industry.
 Contact our law firm today at (818) 703-1777 to see how we can help you.